ChipDev/gnss_devkit/README.md

 The only required components are: The GPS device connected to the GW16143 and PyGNSSUtils.
 All other parts, such as PointPerfect can be enabled/disabled in settings.toml.
 PointPerfect credentials are configured in .settings.toml (note the .)
+Included in your DevKit is a celluar SIM card from Hologram.
+See the wiki for setup.
+Once configured, the internet can be accessed normally and all scripts should function.

 ----------------------------------------------------------------------------------------------------